 But what if I told you there’s a way you can ask people to like your page behind the scenes?

-Facebook recently rolled out a new update that lets you invite people who’ve liked your post to like your page.
+Facebook has a feature that lets you invite people who’ve liked your post to like your page.
 What’s even better is that all of this goes on privately—so nobody else will see you asking them to like your page.

+To do this, you need to follow just a few steps.
 First up, you need to click on your post.
-Choose a high performing one to begin with.
+Choose a high-performing one to begin with.

-Now click on the people who engaged with the post and voilà—you’ve got the option to invite people who liked your post, but not your page.
+Now click on the people who engaged with the post and voilà—you’ve got the option to invite people who liked your post, but haven't liked your page yet.